crueter/OpenSSL-CI/README.md

 - `BUILD_TYPE` (default `no-asm`): OpenSSL build type.
 Usually you can keep this as-is
 - `BUILD_DIR` (default `<PWD>/build`): The build directory to use
 - `OUT_DIR` (default `<PWD>/out`): The directory to output the include directory and built libraries
-- `ARCH` (default: amd64 on Windows, arm64 on Android): The architecture to build for
+- `ARCH` (default: amd64 on Windows/UNIX, arm64 on Android): The architecture to build for

 ### Android